Mini Minis in athletics cause big branding stir

 The IOC's rule on advertising states that no form of advertising or other publicity shall be allowed in and above the stadia, venues and other competition areas which are considered as part of the Olympic sites.

-Commercial installations and advertising signs are not be allowed in the stadia, venues or other sports grounds.
+Commercial installations and advertising signs shall not be allowed in the stadia, venues or other sports grounds.

 There are three of these vehicles in total.
-Each puts in four-hour shifts across nine days of athletics competition, covering six kilometers per day.
+Each puts in four-hour shifts across nine days of athletics competitions, covering six kilometres per day.

-The Mini also featured in the Games opening ceremony but again it was the new version and not the one symbolizing iconic British post-war design.
+The Mini also featured in the Games opening ceremony but again it was the new version and not the one symbolising iconic British post-war design.

 "The bottom line is that the producer showed an individual quirkiness, a fantastically entertaining take on British history," said Lumme of the car's presence in the opening ceremony.